ChenHaoHSU/ML2019SPRING/final/README.md

 There are three different RetinaNets used as backbones in our solution, which are trained by the following scripts.

-1. Use Resnet50:
+- Use Resnet50 as backbone:

 	./train50.sh

-2. Use Resnet101:
+- Use Resnet101 as backbone:

 	./train101.sh

-3. Use Resnet152:
+- Use Resnet152 as backbone:

 	./train152.sh

 Snapshots after each epoch of training are saved in `src/snapshots/`.

-# Making Prediction
+# Prediction

 Usage: